peterhnm/mastersem/README.md

-# mastersem
+# Masterseminar 2023/24

-Contains code for the Masterseminar 2023/24
+This repository contains code used to analyse datasets for my paper.